 The whole device is fabricated of PDMS.
 The excellent optical properties: transparency from near-IR to near-UV, flexibility, stability over a large temperature range, and precise replicating capabilities makes this material perfectly suitable for this application.
 PDMS is also widely used in other fields such as replication and microfluidics where optical properties are often not essential.[6]

-The design of the proposed variable-focal lens are shown in Fig 2.1.
+The design of the proposed variable-focal lens is shown in Fig 2.1.
 The lens includes three PDMS layers.
 Top layer (1) is a thin film that covers the circular hole created through the middle layer forming the membrane.
 Middle layer (2) contains a reservoir, a channel, and thin wall on top of the reservoir.
 This structure allows transferring hydraulic pressure from an actuator to the membrane.
 Finally, a rectangular layer of PDMS (3) is used to seal the channel and the reservoir from bottom.
 By pushing the thin wall towards the reservoir, a plano-convex lens is formed; by pulling it in opposite direction, the system is behaving as plano-concave lens.
 The described construction also enables building a lens array by slightly modifying the middle layer and adding multiple vertical channels.
 As liquid, ethylene glycol was used, because of its low evaporation rate.
 Because of the toxicity of ethylene glycol, the usage of the device is limited in the fields of biomedicine.
 Although water could be used instead, its evaporation through PDMS has to be considered (REF).
 In the studies, water evaporation has been reduced by PDMS surface treatment with oxygen plasma or acid (REF).

 3. ESTIMATION OF THE PARAMETERS